ewernqvi/mvc_rest_demo/server/public/run-tests.md

 If you run this application without the port 3000 for the express server you will have to change config/karma-e2e.conf.js to the new port

-The unit tests are configured to be run as soon as you change a file, this way you don't forget to run a test, to start the continous unit tests just run the following command from this directory
+The unit tests are configured to be run as soon as you change a file, this way you do not forget to run a test, to start the continous unit tests just run the following command from this directory

 ```